sgraden/vpc/beta-faq.md

 ## What are the costs for participating in this Beta release program, if any, beyond my usual account costs?

 IBM Cloud VPC and the related network and compute services are free during the Beta release phase, except for the bandwidth used through a public gateway, for which bandwidth charges may apply.

+## What is the limit on the number of characters in a VPC name?

+Currently, the limit is 100, arbitrarily set.
+By LA it will be 255.

 ## During Floating IP assignment, the customer must specify the vNIC of VSI, is that correct?